National children’s hospital: Board tells politicians project is a ‘hostage’ in the €2.2bn controversy

 David Gunning, chief officer of the National Paediatric Hospital Development Board at the Oireachtas committee on Wednesday.
 Photograph: Oireachtas TV

-The National Paediatric Hospital Development Board, the body overseeing the new national children’s hospital, is appearing before the Oireachtas Health Committee this morning to provide an update on the project
+The National Paediatric Hospital Development Board, the body overseeing the new national children’s hospital, appeared before the Oireachtas health committee on Wednesday morning.

 In recent days, there have been further developments in the row between the body and Bam, the developer, over construction of the new hospital, which has been hit by successive delays and spiralling cost overruns.